 Look past the physical changes and fight the urge to stay away.
 Continue your friendship.

-What Do I Do if my child or someone I know, has lost the battle?
+What do I do if my child or someone I know, has lost the battle?

 Healing in grief is not a passive event; it’s an active process.
 It calls on your emotional, physical, intellectual, and spiritual energy.
-Reach out to a local support group which offers support through education, encouragement, and understanding.
+Reach out to a local support group that offers support through education, encouragement, and understanding.